WholesomeIsland/Silk.NET.OpenGL.Abstractions/README.md

 //Coming at 0.1
 ```
 # Performance
-as with any sort of Abstractions / Wrapper there is going to be signifigant or slight slowdowns depending on what it is.
+as with any sort of Abstractions / Wrapper there is going to be slowdowns and other drawbacks.
 On my system the example 'Hello Quad' took 95.6 MB of RAM.
 the same example in Silk.NET took 92.5 MB of RAM.